EGTortuero/viga/README.md

 ## HISTORY OF THE SOURCE CODE:

+* v 0.8.0 - Added the "--ultrafast" parameter.
+In this case, DIAMOND (Buchfink et al. 2015) will be launch to predict protein function according to homology instead of BLAST.
+It is faster than the "fast" mode but the sensitivity of the annotations will not be the highest.
 * v 0.7.1 - Fixed error on the "--fast" parameter.
 All proteins that had no hits in BLAST analyses were not parsed properly.
 By now, these are identified as "Hypothetical proteins" in all files.
 * v 0.7.0 - Added the "--fast" parameter.
 In this case, the program will launch BLAST (but not PHMMER) to annotate protein function.
 In this case, the program will be as fast as Prokka (Seemann 2014) but the annotations will not be accurate.
 As a consequence of this new parameter, the "--hmmdb" parameter is only mandatory when this flag is NOT used (as by default).
 * v 0.6.2 - Removed the "--noparallel" parameter.
 After doing time benchmarks to test the speed of BLAST and HMMER when they are run using the multithreading option and as a parallel program, we found that BLAST tends to be faster using multithreading option while HMMER had the opposite behavior.
 For that, we decided to consider only the parallelization of HMMER and to run BLAST using multiple threads.